Kansas State Fair dirt race track not to be torn down by end of year, future uncertain

 It will include some Fair Board members, City of Hutchinson representatives, the Save Our Track Organizer and Larned Mayor William Nusser, and Mel Hambelton Ford’s General Manager Phil Nightingale.

-The delay left some frustrated as the track’s future is still up in the air.
+The delay frustrated some as the track’s future is still up in the air.

-Save Our Track Organizer and Larned Mayor William Nusser said he feels this is a step forward for the racing community to be heard.
+Save Our Track Organizer and Larned Mayor William Nusser said this is a step forward for the racing community to be heard.

 “Having those open meetings and discussions is what we’ve always wanted from day one,” said Nusser.